Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Many of OCI’s database services (like Oracle Autonomous Database, Database Cloud Service, etc.) offer a choice: if you have existing licenses, you can apply them (BYOL) and pay a lower hourly rate for the cloud service; if you don’t, you can pay a higher rate that includes Oracle licensing.

-This flexibility can be useful: you might BYOL for your steady-state workloads and use License-Included for short-term projects or spikes where you temporarily exceed your on-prem license counts.
+This flexibility can be useful: you might use BYOL for your steady-state workloads and License-Included for short-term projects or spikes where you temporarily exceed your on-premises license counts.

 Double the Capacity per License: